JacopoMangiavacchi/KituraBotMessageStorage/README.md

-# KituraBotMessageStorage
+# KituraBotMessageStore
-Swift Kitura Message Storage for KituraBot framework
+Swift Kitura In Memory Message Store for KituraBot framework